ilanschnell/bitarray/README.rst

 Reference
 ---------

-**The bitarray class:**
+**The bitarray object:**

-``bitarray([initial], [endian=string])``
+``bitarray(initial=0, /, endian='big')``
-   Return a new bitarray object whose items are bits initialized from the optional initial, and endianness.
+   Return a new bitarray object whose items are bits initialized from the optional initial object, and endianness.
-   If no object is provided, the bitarray is initialized to have length zero.
+   If no initial object is provided, an empty bitarray (length zero) is created.
    The initial object may be of the following types:

-   int, long
+   int
-       Create a bitarray of given length.
+       Create a bitarray of given integer length.
 The initial values are arbitrary.
 If you want all values to be set, use the .setall() method.

    string
        Create bitarray from a string of '0's and '1's.